 If you are looking for a gift for a traveler who enjoys writing, doodling, or sketching, a travel journal would likely make a thoughtful gift.
 A travel journal allows them to document their travels and be able to go back and read about them years from now.

-There are lots of options out there for travel journals, such as this very popular Maleden refillable travel journal with a synthetic leather cover and compass design.
+There are lots of options out there for travel journals, such as this very popular and budget-friendly Maleden refillable travel journal with a synthetic leather cover and compass design.
 Or consider a personalized design to make it personal with these handmade travel journals.

 Personally, I like a really slim book and have filled up a few of these Paperblanks journals which reproduces a 1688 binding protecting L’Office de la Semaine Sainte.
 These are really slim so they are not for everyone, but larger sizes are available by Paperblanks.